isomerpages/nparks-pcn/_whats-happening/Events.md

 <p>Giving way to pedestrians along the path?
 Helping an elderly at the intersection?
 Kindness goes a long way on our trails and on the Park Connector Network (PCN)!</p>
 <p>The PCN Kindness Challenge is back again with style!
-Together with Singapore
+Together with <a href="https://www.facebook.com/kindnessSG/" rel="noopener noreferrer nofollow" target="_blank">Singapore Kindness Movement (SKM)</a>,
-Kindness Movement (SKM), we are calling out to users of our Parks and PCN to join us in spreading graciousness and kindness on our Park Connectors.
+we are calling out to users of our Parks and PCN to join us in spreading graciousness and kindness on our Park Connectors. 😊</p>
-😊</p>
 <p>Up for a challenge?
-Spot the Singa on the PCN!
-Gain some points by capturing
+Spot the Singa and Phyll on the PCN!
+Gain some points
-AR icons of Singa and Phyl when using the NParks Explore a Route (NEAR) Mobile application!
+by capturing AR icons of Singa and Phyll when using the NParks Explore a Route (NEAR) Mobile application!
 Accumulate points on the app and stand a chance to win grocery vouchers as well as merchandise from Singapore Kindness Movement.
-Top 3 winners will win $200 grocery voucher, a limited edition Singa plushie and other SKM merchandise. ✌🏻</p>
+Top 3 winners will win $200 worth grocery voucher, a limited edition Singa plushie and other SKM merchandise. ✌🏻</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>